Registration Sangoshthi 2025

 Hall 1

-Chaired by Prof. Banhi Jha
+Chaired by Prof. (Dr.) Bessie Cecil, IICD

 Hall 2

-Chaired by Dr. Francesco Mazerella
+Chaired by Dr Francesco Mazerella (London College of Fashion)

 Threads of Resistance and Revival: through the lens of Women Artists in India — Manashri M. Pai Dukle Parali and Sustainable Craft Practices: Transforming Agricultural Waste into Eco-friendly Artisanal Solutions — Ridhima Bahuguna